mindyng/mindyng.github.io/_posts/2023-10-23-Delivery-Time-Prediction.md

 ![nominal_distribution](nom_dist.png)

 For bivariate analysis, the focus was on which of the independent variables mostly affected the dependent/target variable even though there were other comparisons calculated.
+The first picture shows numerical features against delivery time.

+![bivariate_distribution](bivariate.png)

+Remaining bivariate comparisons are most, but not all categorical variables versus delivery time.

 Multivariate analysis was limited since we wanted to quickly see any possible correlations between features and delivery time.

-![bivariate_distribution](bivariate.png)

 ## Insights: